usnistgov/tem_analysis/README.md

 The parameters are:

-    Input Folder            The folder with the images or atom position files to which to apply the registration transforms.
+- Input Folder            The folder with the images or atom position files to which to apply the registration transforms.
-                            Default: folder named "atomPositions"
+                          Default: folder named "atomPositions" under the
+                          project base folder.

+- Input Transforms Folder  The folder containing the registration transform files as output by the module RegisterImages.
+                           Default: folder named "registrationTransforms"
                            under the project base folder.

-    Input Transforms Folder  The folder containing the registration transform files as output by the module RegisterImages.

-                             Default: folder named
-                                "registrationTransforms"
-                             under the project base folder.

-    Output Folder           The folder where the output image or atom position files will be written.
+- Output Folder           The folder where the output image or atom position files will be written.
-                            Default: folder named "atomPosRegistered"
+                          Default: folder named "atomPosRegistered" under the
-                                    under the project base folder.
+                          project base folder.

 NOTE: This is the module that you are most likely to want to run
       several times with inputs and outputs that are different than the defaults.

-      In particular, you will probably want to run this again to process the "subset" images to produce images that are visually like the
-      raw TEM images but that are registered to the same spatial
+In particular, you will probably want to run this again to process the "subset" images to produce images that are visually like the raw TEM images but that are registered to the same spatial coordinate system.
-      coordinate system.

 To do this, you could set:

-        Input Folder:  "subset" sub-folder of the base project folder
+- Input Folder:  "subset" sub-folder of the base project folder

-        Output Folder: "subsetRegistered" sub-folder of the
-                        base project folder
+- Output Folder: "subsetRegistered" sub-folder of the base project folder

 ## 4. The Display of Images and Atom Positions

 This is the most visual and interactive part of the software.
 This enables you to:
 - look at an image
-    - play through the images,
+- play through the images
 - zoom in and out
-    - overlay atom positions,
+- overlay atom positions
 - select and remove unwanted atoms
 - look at overlaid trianglulations based on atom positions

 There are a series of icons at the top of the display panel:

 - Create a new project file

 - Open an existing project file
   When you create a new project, a project file is written.
 This enables to you to read that project file and to place you back in that project folder.

 - Display an image sequence
   Reads in an image sequence and displays it

 - Display an atom position sequence
   Reads in atom positions and overlays them on the images

 - Zoom Out
 - Zoom In

 - Scroll a zoomed image by dragging
   Enables you to scroll around a zoomed image just by clicking and dragging on the image.
 This does not work when you're in one of the select/deselect modes described below.

 - Select atom positions through all frame
 - Deselect atom positions through all frame
 - Select atom positions only in current frame
-    - Deselect atom positions only in current frame These four selection modes let you sweep out a rectangular region to select and deselect atom positions.
+- Deselect atom positions only in current frame
+  These four selection modes let you sweep out a rectangular region to select and deselect atom positions.
 See additional comments below.
 Selected atoms are shown in green.
 Unselected atoms are shown in red.

 - Remove selected atom positions
   This removes the selected (green) atoms from the display.
 See additional comments below.

 - Turn on/off triangulation display
   Displays a triangulation based on all of the atoms remaining in the display

 - Write image based on current display
   Creates an image file of what is currently displayed.

 At the bottom of the display panel are some "VCR" controls that enable you to play or step through the image sequence.